Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Introduction

 Trapped-ion quantum computing (QC) \cite{bruzewicz2019trapped} and metrology rely on laser cooling for precise coherent control.
 State-of-the-art QC systems based for example on quantum charge-coupled device (QCCD) schemes \cite{kielpinski2002architecture, home2009complete, pino2021demonstration} employ repeated ground-state laser cooling to mitigate unintended excitation following transport and ion crystal reconfiguration operations \cite{bowler2012coherent, van2020coherent, burton2023transport} and to mitigate inevitable heating during operation \cite{brownnutt2015ion}.
 In many QC architectures, total runtime can be dominated by transport and repeated ground-state cooling \cite{pino2021demonstration, ransford2025helios}, often implemented via resolved sideband cooling of individual modes \cite{monroe1995resolved}.
 Cooling times required can be severe given that high-fidelity laser-based quantum logic often requires low phonon number occupancies for multiple motional modes spread over multiple MHz bandwidths \cite{ballance2017high}.
 Polarization-gradient \cite{ejtemaee20173d, joshi2020polarization} and electromagnetically induced transparency (EIT) cooling \cite{roos2000experimental, lechner2016electromagnetically} offer routes to sub-Doppler cooling for multiple modes simultaneously, but are often limited to higher phonon numbers than those achievable with sideband cooling.

 Optical delivery leveraging waveguide photonics integrated in ion traps \cite{mehta2016integrated, niffenegger2020integrated, mehta2020integrated, ivory2021integrated} stands to address challenges related to scaling and parallelizing trapped-ion optical control \cite{moody20222022, kwon2024multi, mordini2025multizone}.
-Beyond scaling, the passive phase-and-amplitude stability afforded by such approaches enables practical delivery of spatially structured driving fields for tailoring laser-ion interactions in ways that can alleviate bottlenecks on basic physical operations.
-Delivery of phase-stable standing waves (SWs) constitute one example \cite{mehta2019towards, vasquez2023control, saner2023breaking, clements2024sub, kolhatkar2025efficient}.
+Beyond scaling, integrated addressing brings passive phase and amplitude stability which enables practical delivery of spatially structured driving fields, and thereby tailoring of laser-ion interactions in ways that can alleviate limitations on basic physical operations.
+This has been proposed and explored for example via delivery of phase-stable standing waves (SWs) \cite{mehta2019towards, vasquez2023control, saner2023breaking, kolhatkar2025efficient} and polarization gradients \cite{clements2024sub, corsetti2024integrated}.

-Previous work has examined laser cooling in SWs theoretically, both for Doppler \cite{cirac1992laser} and ground-state schemes based on electromagnetically induced transparency (EIT) \cite{zhang2012dark, xing2025trapped}.
-Due to the suppression of coherent carrier coupling for atoms located at SW nulls \cite{leibfried2003quantum} and the associated photon scattering undesired for laser cooling, theoretical treatments have predicted modest advantages in cooling speed and phonon number limits for Doppler cooling; and for EIT cooling, significant improvements simultaneously in cooling rate, bandwidth, and final phonon number limitation over conventional approaches \cite{roos2000experimental, lechner2016electromagnetically}.
+Previous work has examined laser cooling in SWs theoretically, both for Doppler cooling \cite{cirac1992laser} and for schemes capable of reaching the quantum ground state based on electromagnetically induced transparency (EIT) \cite{roos2000experimental, lechner2016electromagnetically}.
+Due to the suppression of coherent carrier coupling for atoms located at SW nulls \cite{leibfried2003quantum} and the associated photon scattering undesired for laser cooling, theoretical treatments have predicted modest advantages in cooling speed and phonon number limits for Doppler cooling.
+For ground-state EIT cooling, use of a SW ``probe" or ``cooling" beam with ions positioned at intensity nulls has been predicted to offer significant improvements simultaneously in cooling rate, bandwidth, and final phonon number \cite{zhang2012dark, xing2025trapped}, but has not previously been experimentally realized.
+Importantly, due to the SW EIT scheme's complete suppression of both first-order carrier and blue sideband transitions in favor of the red sideband transitions that extract energy from motion, it in principle allows motional mode occupancies below the photon recoil limit and comparable to or below those achievable with resolved sideband cooling, furthermore for multiple modes simultaneously and at significantly higher rates.